cn-uofbasel/ccn-lite/doc/internal/README-testing.md

 However, as developers we use the following basic test methods:

-* demo scripts, both the standard relay as well as the NFN relay
+* demo scripts,
-* few unit tests
+* few unit tests, and
 * the ccn-lite-simu

 ## Demo scripts